MouseLand/facemap/README.md

 ### Multivideo SVD ROIs

-**python**: Check box "Compute multivideo SVD" to compute the SVD of all pixels in all videos.
+**PYTHON**: Check box "Compute multivideo SVD" to compute the SVD of all pixels in all videos.

 **MATLAB**: You can draw areas to be included and excluded in the multivideo SVD (or single video if you only have one view).
 The buttons are "area to keep" and "area to exclude" and will draw blue and red boxes respectively.
 The union of all pixels in "areas to include" are used, excluding any pixels that intersect this union from "areas to exclude" (you can toggle between viewing the boxes and viewing the included pixels using the "Show areas" checkbox, see example below).